 On September 3, 1957, nine black students, known as the Little Rock Nine, arrived at Central High School to begin classes but were instead met by the Arkansas National Guard (on order of Governor Orval Faubus) and a screaming, threatening mob.
-The Little Rock Nine tried again a couple weeks later and made it inside but had to be removed for their safety when violence ensued.
+The Little Rock Nine tried again a couple of weeks later and made it inside, but had to be removed for their safety when violence ensued.

 Finally, President Dwight D. Eisenhower intervened and ordered federal troops to escort the Little Rock Nine to and from classes at Central High.
 Still, the students faced continual harassment and prejudice.

 Their efforts, however, brought much-needed attention to the issue of desegregation and fueled protests on both sides of the issue.

 Even though all Americans had gained the right to vote, many southern states made it difficult for blacks.
 They often required them to take voter literacy tests that were confusing, misleading and nearly impossible to pass.

 Wanting to show a commitment to the civil rights movement and minimize racial tensions in the South, the Eisenhower administration pressured Congress to consider new civil rights legislation.

 On September 9, 1957, President Eisenhower signed the Civil Rights Act of 1957 into law, the first major civil rights legislation since Reconstruction.
 It allowed federal prosecution of anyone who tried to prevent someone from voting.
 It also created a commission to investigate voter fraud.